Visit Investors & Advisors Site | Support |

 U.S. Securitized

-We expect agency mortgage-backed securities (MBS) valuations to remain range-bound amid Fed policy uncertainty.
-Nevertheless, we continue to overweight the sector.
-We believe the agency MBS sector still offers relative value versus other sectors, especially given its high quality and relative protection from broader market volatility.
-Among credit-sensitive subsectors, we favor higher-quality, shorter-duration securities and seek to remain invested amid heavy demand.
-We remain respectful of the strong technical backdrop while rotating toward subsectors with solid fundamentals.
+Given the uncertainty surrounding Fed policy, we expect agency mortgage-backed securities (MBS) valuations to remain range-bound.
+We still favor overweighting the sector, believing it offers relative value versus others due to its high quality and conservative nature compared to broader market volatility.
+Among credit-sensitive subsectors, we prefer higher-quality, shorter-duration securities and seek to remain invested amid heavy demand.
+We respect the strong technical backdrop while rotating toward subsectors with solid fundamentals.

 Municipal

-We believe the relatively high quality and longer duration of municipal bonds should bode well for the asset class as the economy slows.
-We expect municipal credit fundamentals to remain durable, supported by reserve fund balances and conservative budgeting practices.
-States that rely heavily on personal income taxes will likely continue to experience declining revenues.
+We believe the relatively high quality and longer duration of municipal bonds should aid the asset class as the economy slows.
+Municipal credit fundamentals should remain durable, supported by reserve fund balances and conservative budgeting.
+States that rely heavily on personal income taxes will likely face declining revenues.
 We generally favor higher-quality issuers and sectors and believe security selection remains crucial to performance, particularly among high-yield issuers.
+This year’s tax-exempt supply is ahead of expectations due to an increase in tax-exempt refundings of legacy Build America Bond debt.
+Additionally, election uncertainty has pulled some issuance into the first half of the year.

 Money Markets